Search Knowledge Base by Keyword

 Measuring Forces in the Force Shunt

-This article discusses the processes and techniques used to measure forces diverted from the desired force direction (a “force shunt”), to derive accurate force data.
+This article explains the techniques used to measure forces diverted from the desired force direction (a “force shunt”), to derive accurate force data.
 This measurement is important when other methods of compensating for diverted forces are impractical.
-It begins with the concepts of force sensors and transducers and force measurements.
+It begins with the concepts of force sensors and transducers.
 It concludes with a brief overview of calibration of these devices.

 Force Sensors and Transducers

 Force sensors are devices that respond to or detect physical force caused by a physical load, weight or pressure.
-A force transducer is then a force sensor that is able to transform this physical force into an output electrical signal (voltage or current).
-Examples include piezoelectric transducers, strain-gauge load cell, pneumatic and hydraulic pressure transducers.
+A force transducer is a force sensor that converts this physical force into an output electrical signal (voltage or current).
+Examples include piezoelectric transducers, strain-gauge load cells, pneumatic and hydraulic pressure transducers.

-Accurate measurements depend not only on a properly calibrated device, but also proper placement or orientation of the object or machine applying the force.
+Accurate measurements depend not only on proper calibration, but also proper placement and orientation of the object applying the force.
 Force measurement techniques involve this interface between transducer and object or device generating the force.

-In electronics, a shunt is a device that creates a path of low resistance that allows or diverts the flow of electric current through another point in the circuit.
+In electronics, a shunt is a device that creates a path of low resistance, diverting the flow of electric current through another point in the circuit.
 Simply put, the electric current will flow through the shunt because it has low resistance.

-A force shunt is different from an electrical shunt since, with the latter, most of the electricity flows through the shunt; with the former, less of the force is typically diverted.
+A force shunt is different from an electrical shunt since the latter diverts most of the electricity through the shunt; with the former, less of the force typically diverts.
 However the underlying concept is the same.
 Measuring these forces becomes important for various reasons.
 Firstly we want to capture the amount of force diverted.
 Additionally, we want to ensure forces do not exceed a level where safety and support devices could fail.

 Two main ways to measure forces are direct force measurement and force shunt measurement.
-They are defined as follows:
+Their definitions are as follows:

 - Force shunt measurement quantifies forces diverted or “shunted” away from the main process force.
 Safety structures or other external connections to the measured entity may sometimes cause these force shunts.
 Force shunts can also be inherent in the system and not caused by these auxiliary attachments.
-By measuring the force along the force shunt, the applied force can be determined in both magnitude and direction.
+Measuring the force along the force shunt enables the derivation of the applied force in both magnitude and direction.

 Direct force measurement’s advantage is high accuracy, but sometimes force shunt measurement’s advantages outweigh this.
-For these applications, special sensors must be designed.
+For these applications, one usually designs and deploys special sensors.